-This work which is funded under SREP comprises development of geothermal development road map, legislation, and associated regulations for geothermal development; supporting institutional development planning.
-Terms of reference for engaging a consultant to undertake these works are in place, the tendering process will soon be initiated in corporation with AfDB.
+This work, which is funded under SREP, comprises development of geothermal development road map, legislation, and associated regulations for geothermal development; supporting institutional development planning.
+Terms of reference for engaging a consultant to undertake these works were completed in 2016 under AfDB support.
+The consultant has completed the work and submitted the required reports to the government.